SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_DSM_SRM.md

 ## How to use

-As this is mainly a system driver, not much user interaction is needed.
+As this is mainly a system connector, not much user interaction is needed.
 Below you can find the steps for the different functionalities in the connector.

 ### General